dotenv-org/dotenv-vault-ruby/README.md

 ### What happens if DOTENV_KEY is not set?

-dotenv-vault gracefully falls back to [dotenv](https://github.com/bkeepers/dotenv) when `DOTENV_KEY` is not set.
+Dotenv Vault gracefully falls back to [dotenv](https://github.com/bkeepers/dotenv) when `DOTENV_KEY` is not set.
 This is useful for development.

 ### Should I commit my `.env` file?